Ticket Sales Dashboard

 Where does our data come from?

-Spektrix works with over 600 arts and entertainment organisations across the UK, Ireland, US and Canada.
-Our Ticket Sales Dashboard includes real sales data from the vast majority of our users, meaning our figures are based on what we believe to be the most comprehensive dataset of its kind in the cultural sector.
+Spektrix works with over 600 arts and entertainment organizations across the US, Canada, UK and Ireland.
+Our Ticket Sales dashboard includes real sales data from the vast majority of our users, meaning our figures are based on what we believe to be the most comprehensive dataset of its kind in the cultural sector.

-- We’ve included data from all organisations currently using Spektrix, for which we have data from both 2019 and 2022 (447 organisations in total).
+- We’ve included data from all organizations currently using Spektrix, for which we have data from both 2019 and 2022/23 (447 organizations in total).

 - Months are all calendar months, and may therefore be impacted by one-off events or days of the week - for example, January 2019 contained four weekends, whereas January 2022 contained five.